Four Tips to Create a Pet Safe Garden

 You can trust that all of the products on our site are not only great for your garden and lawn, but are also safe for your pets!

 Essential oils can and should be used to defend your pet against fleas, but it’s also possible to minimize exposure in your green space.
-Cedarwood Oil is considered one of the safest natural alternatives to use on your pets.
-We offer NocOut Yard Spray, a cedarwood oil spray for your landscape that repels fleas from coming into your garden in the first place.
-Sprayed on all outdoor surfaces the diluted oil is a safe, non-staining, natural spray that discourages flea populations.
-We also have our NocOut 3P (People, Pets and Premises) Spray that can be sprayed on your pet, their bedding or in your home to kill and repel fleas.
+Cedarwood oil is considered one of the safest natural alternatives to use on your pets.
+It can also be used on your landscape and repels fleas from coming into your garden in the first place.
+Cedarwood oil can be sprayed on all outdoor surfaces.
+The diluted oil is a safe, non-staining, natural spray that discourages flea populations.

 Your garden is really an extension of your home, so make sure you’re using organic products indoors.
 More than 700 plants contain toxic substances that may harm dogs or cats if ingested.
 The signs may be mild or severe, and in some cases pets can die.
 Most houseplants have multiple names, so it’s important to confirm that the plants you own or plan to purchase are not toxic to your pet.
 Plants that are harmful to both dogs and cats include the asparagus fern, aloe, the jade plant and lilies, to name only a few.
 Check out the ASPCA’s searchable database for a comprehensive list.